jgong4/the_simpsons_gan/README.md

 ## GPT-2
 ### Data
 #### *script.txt*
-The Simpsons movie script obtained from https://simpsonswiki.com/wiki/The_Simpsons_Movie/Transcript
+The Simpsons movie script was obtained from https://simpsonswiki.com/wiki/The_Simpsons_Movie/Transcript.

 ### Training
 Train a GPT-2 Text-Generating Model w/ GPU For Free by Max Woolf (https://colab.research.google.com/drive/1VLG8e7YSEwypxU-noRNhsv5dW4NfTGce#forceEdit=true&sandboxMode=true&scrollTo=H7LoMj4GA4n)
-Result was converted to an .mp3 file (gpt2_result.mp3) using https://ttsmp3.com/
+Result was converted to an .mp3 file (gpt2_result.mp3) using https://ttsmp3.com/.

 ## Final Product
-The .gif file made from GAN and the .mp3 were combined using https://www.kapwing.com/
+The .gif file made from GAN and the .mp3 file made from GPT-2 were combined using https://www.kapwing.com/.